KYMA-DT: Consolidation with KYMA-DT

 In 2019, Apollo Global Management acquired Northwest Broadcasting and Cox Media Group in acquisitions worth a combined $3.1 billion.
 The parties were required, after a court ruling annulled changes in media ownership rules, to condition the transaction on the divestiture of one of the two licenses that Northwest held in two markets: Syracuse and Yuma, which would be done by surrender.
 On January 13, 2020, the two stations switched call letters, with KSWT becoming KYMA-DT and the KYMA-DT license, selected for surrender, becoming KSWT.
 The KSWT call letters were also removed from all branding collateral for the CBS subchannel.
 Additionally, KYMA's subchannels were added to the channel 13 multiplex; the station warned antenna viewers to rescan by January 17 to continue receiving all services.

 On March 29, 2022, Cox Media Group announced it would sell KYMA-DT and 17 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.

 Acquisition by Rincon Broadcasting Group

-On April 3, 2025, Imagicomm announced that it would sell seven stations, including KAYU-TV, to Todd Parkin's Rincon Broadcasting Group; the deal was consummated on July 18.
+On April 3, 2025, Imagicomm announced that it would sell seven stations, including KYMA-DT, to Todd Parkin's Rincon Broadcasting Group; the deal was consummated on July 18.